-Table 4.20 Overview of all ke ywords related to the vegetation module 10010 1.20 y wordo rolatoa to tho rogotation modulo
+Table A.1 Overview of all keywords related to the vegetation module

-4.14 Discharge input
+4.10 Discharge input

 Discharge of water at the model boundaries or directly in the model domain is defined along specific grid sections.
 The keywords ndischarge and ntdischarge define the number of discharge sections and the length of the discharge time series respectively.
-The disch\loc\file keyword references a file that defines the discharge sections.
+The disch_loc_file keyword references a file that defines the discharge sections.
 Each line in this file corresponds to a grid section and each line contains four numbers being the start and end coordinates of the section.
 The file is formatted as follows, where ndisch refers to the keyword ndischarge:

-disch\loc.txt
+disch_loc.txt